-For the purposes of this EA, the projected emissions from the Proposed Action can be compared to modeled emissions that have been shown to have definitive or quantifiable impacts on the climate in order to provide context of their potential contribution to climate change.
-Table 3.8 shows the total estimated GHG emissions from fossil fuels at the global, national, and state scales from 2016 to 2021 (6 years).
-Emissions are shown in megatonnes (Mt) per year of carbon dioxide (CO2).
+For the purposes of this EA, the projected emissions from the proposed action can be compared to modeled emissions that have been shown to have definitive or quantifiable impacts on the climate in order to provide context of their potential contribution to climate change.
+Table 2.9 shows the total estimated GHG emissions from fossil fuels at the global, national, and state scales over the last six years.
+Emissions are shown in megatonnes (Mt) per year of carbon dioxide equivalent (CO2e).
 Chapter 3 of the Annual GHG Report contains additional information on GHGs and an explanation of CO2e.
 State and national energy-related CO2 emissions include emissions from fossil fuel use across all sectors (residential, commercial, industrial, transportation, and electricity generation) and are released at the location where the fossil fuels are consumed.